Last Updated: February 20, 2019

-Providing the most effective care means maximizing the opportunities these patients have to reconnect with a world they’re losing access to.
-Researchers and caregivers are increasingly finding that sensory experiences created through physical activities and art or music therapy, gives loved ones with Alzheimer’s positive emotions that they may have lost the ability to experience.
+Providing the most effective care means maximizing the opportunities these individuals have to reconnect with a world they’re losing access to.
+Caregivers and researchers alike are increasingly finding that sensory experiences created through art or music therapy and physical activities gives senior loved ones with dementia positive emotions that they may have lost the ability to experience.

-Dr. Cameron Camp, a psychologist in applied gerontology, discovered that the Montessori method could be adapted into the basis of a new approach to dementia care.
+Dr. Cameron Camp, a psychologist in applied gerontology, discovered that the Montessori Method could be adapted into the basis of a new approach to dementia care.
 Dr. Camp states the problem this way: “How can we connect with the person who is still here?”
 One answer to this question is to use the Montessori approach to re-engage the types of memory that are spared by dementia, including motor memory such as how to dress and how to eat.

-An example of a skills-building activity that Dr. Camp employs involves Alzheimer’s patients using a slotted spoon to dig in a tub of dry rice for objects that are buried beneath the surface.
+An example of a skills-building activity that Dr. Camp employs involves people with dementia using a slotted spoon to dig in a tub of dry rice for objects that are buried beneath the surface.
 When they find a “treasure,” the rice falls through the slots, leaving the object on the spoon.
 In the process, their brains are re-learning the motor skills that are necessary to feed yourself.

 “We want to flip the system on its ear,” Dr. Camp says, “to change people’s expectations about what people with dementia are capable of.
 Our job is to allow this person to be present — to help them, wherever they are in the journey of dementia, to be connected with a community and contribute to the best of their ability.”

-Let’s take a look at different ways caregivers can put Montessori into practice.
+Let’s take a look at different ways caregivers can put Montessori into practice:

-1. Prep tables with materials for activities such as puzzles, sorting exercises and other games.
+- Prep tables with materials for activities such as puzzles, sorting exercises and other games.

-4. Put out a bin of plastic plumbing tubes that can be connected and put together.
+- Put out a bin of plastic plumbing tubes that can be connected and put together.